 It is common knowledge that Eliot found immediate kinship in the symbolists when, in 1908, he read them via Arthur Symons, in a book he would later describe as life changing.
 Comparatively less familiar is Eliot’s reading of Poe around the same time.
 It was not until 1949 that Eliot – when assessing Poe’s influence on Baudelaire, Mallarmé, and Valéry – conceded the gothic writer’s potential presence within his own work.
 ‘And yet,’ he speculates, ‘one cannot be sure that one’s own writing has not been influenced by Poe.’
 This is an apt description of a writer whose stories and poems were so frequently about uncanny presences and malevolent forces that may or may not be real in the first place.
 Nevertheless, and even though that spectral influence would not be acknowledged as such until late in Eliot’s career, we can be sure he was reading Poe ahead of writing ‘Prufrock.’
 Indeed, Eliot first encountered Poe in the waiting room of a dental surgery, where the young poet was to have his teeth straightened.
 ‘From the age of ten,’ writes Lyndall Gordon, ‘he had to go to the dentist twice a week for two years: he found the collected works of Poe in the waiting room, and managed to read them through.’
 While this encounter might underwrite the figural etherization in the first strophe of ‘Prufrock,’ more important for us is that, in the lead-up to writing this poem, Eliot was not only familiar with Baudelaire’s decadent version of realism, but also with its patently gothic source material.

 From a certain standpoint, the essence of realism is its desire to apprehend historical totality, a sublime matrix that is systematically undermined by the autogenesis of its own fragmentation, and to conceptualize the means by which we are to relate ourselves to it and to each other both as individuals and as classes.
-Such is encoded in the gaslight spectacles descried by Baudelaire and Poe, whose parataxis seems mimetically responsive to the relations of production: swarming crowds stratified along the descending ‘scale of what is termed gentility’ at whose lowermost rung one finds ‘darker and deeper themes for speculation.’
-Though Benjamin compares Baudelaire and Poe to Friedrich Engels, who is described as an exemplar of social lucidity, he also insists that to look closely at the textual lineage from Poe through Baudelaire and to their shared imagery of big-city crowds is to encounter the irreducible ‘aspects of social forces of such power and hidden depth that we may include them among the only ones that are capable of exerting both a subtle and a profound effect on artistic production.’
+Such is encoded in the gaslight spectacles descried by Baudelaire and Poe, whose prosody and prose form seem mimetically responsive to the relations of production: swarming crowds stratified along the descending ‘scale of what is termed gentility’ at whose lowermost rung one finds ‘darker and deeper themes for speculation.’
+Though Benjamin compares Baudelaire and Poe to Friedrich Engels, whom he describes as an exemplar of social lucidity, he also insists that to look closely at the textual lineage from Poe through Baudelaire and to their shared imagery of big-city crowds is to encounter the irreducible ‘aspects of social forces of such power and hidden depth that we may include them among the only ones that are capable of exerting both a subtle and a profound effect on artistic production.’
 The point, then, is that two of Eliot’s influential antecedents were not simply tarrying with historically abstracted and metaphysical horrors; rather, their shared aesthetic mobilized horror precisely to convey something of the world they inhabited, and specifically to convey the lived experience of capitalist modernity.
 What Eliot might derive from Baudelaire and Poe is not the peculiarity of historical circumstances, which remain very different from his own, but a desire to convey the experience of history – and to convey that experience as horror.

 Let us now turn to the opening strophe of Eliot’s poem, in which these derivations and that desire are first discerned: